andrewhinh/captafied/README.md

   - How much memory does the dataset use?
   - How uniform are the columns?
   - What problems/challenges in the data need work to fix?

-Some notes about submitting inputs to the pipeline:

-- Only [long-form data](https://seaborn.pydata.org/tutorial/data_structure.html#long-form-vs-wide-form-data) is currently supported because we rely on [OpenAI's API](#credit) for many tasks, which doesn't actually see the data itself.
-Rather, it only has access to the variables associated with the data.
-- Try to be clear what it is exactly that you're asking for; for example, to get the backend to properly understand you want text embeddings to be plotted, it may be necessary to specify as such in the request as seen in the examples above.
-- By themselves, up to three continuous +/- categorical variables can be graphed at one time.
-When graphed with text and image embeddings, up to two continuous variables can be graphed.
-However, there is no limit on the number of text, image, and categorical variables that can be graphed.

 ## Production